DragonBuild/dragon/README.md

     type: bundle
     # You can specify files from anywhere in your tweak, or use directory specific wildcards
     files:
-        - nameprefs/BlahRootListController.m
+        - BlahRootListController.m
-        - nameprefs/ACellYouUse.m
+        - ACellYouUse.m
-        - SomeFileFromYourMainTweak.m
+        - ../SomeFileFromYourMainTweak.m
     archs:
         - arm64
         - arm64e